Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Simulations

 \subsection{Default Estimators}

-As discussed, CVtreeMLE needs estimators for $\bar{Q} = E(Y|A,W)$ and $g_n = P(A|W)$.
-CVtreeMLE has built in default algorithms to be used in a Super Learner \cite{SL_2008} that are fast and flexible.
+As discussed, \texttt{CVtreeMLE} needs estimators for $Q = E(Y|A,W)$ and $g = P(A|W)$. \texttt{CVtreeMLE} has built in default algorithms to be used in a Super Learner \cite{SL_2008} that are fast and flexible.
 These include random forest, general linear models, elastic net, and xgboost.
-These are used to create Super Learners for both $\bar{Q}$ and $g_n$.
-CVtreeMLE also comes with a default tree ensemble which is fit to the exposures during the iterative backfitting procedure.
-These trees are built from the partykit package \cite{partykit2015} in R. By default we include 7 trees in the tree Super Learner that have various levels for the hyper-parameters alpha (p-value to partition on), max-depth (maximum depth of the tree), bonferroni correction (whether to adjust alpha by bonferroni) and min-size (minimum number of observations in terminal leaves).
-These trees are used during the iterative backfitting in estimating partitions for each individual exposure.
-For the rule ensemble, the predictive rule ensemble package (pre) \cite{pre_2020} is used with default settings and 10-fold cross-validation.
+These are used to create Super Learners for $Q_n$ and $g_n$.
 Users can pass in their own libraries for these nuisance and data-adaptive parameters.
 For these simulations, we use these default estimators in each Super Learner.
+Our partitioning algorithm to discover the region $\mathcal A$ was set to have a maximum depth of 3 and a minimum number of observations per leaf to 10.
+In this simulation we are interested in finding the region with maximum outcome.
+The package has a "min\_max" parameter which we set to "max" to find the region with maximum expected mean outcome.